 People with Tourette Syndrome and other Tic Disorders often face discrimination and stigmatization in the workplace.
 By creating a more understanding and accommodating workplace, companies can help individuals with TS & other Tic Disorders thrive and be successful in their careers.

 What is Tourette Syndrome?

 Tourette Syndrome (TS) is a neurodevelopmental disorder that becomes evident in early childhood or adolescence.

 It is part of the spectrum of Tic Disorders and is characterized by motor and vocal tics.
-The current estimates are that 1 out of every 50 children has TS or another Tic Disorder.
+The current estimates are that 1 out of every 50 children has TS or another persistent Tic Disorder.